yysun/apprun-site/src/pages/configuration/diy.md

 > Note: the . event is the _refresh_ event built-in every AppRun component.
 It makes components render themselves.

-## Your Own Index Page
+## Your Own Index File

-A simple index page looks like:
+Put them together a simple index page looks like:

 ```javascript
 import app from 'apprun';